da667/Ciderpress/readme.txt

 4. bash ciderpress.sh or sudo bash ciderpress.sh should be enough to get the ball rolling

+4A: theres a portion of the script that generates a dhparam.pem file.
+The script warns you that it'll take some time to do.
+Its no joke.
+Its gonna take about 15 or so minutes on a moderately powerful system.
+If you wanna make sure that the script is still running, open up another terminal session (e.g. second SSH session, etc.) and run the command tail -f /var/log/ciderpress_install.log

 5. Your system WILL reboot as a part of this script.

 Resources/References used to build this script: